paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Linked Lists with Custom Item Create, Deactivation and Reactivation

-It is all well and good to return `default(T)`, being zeros or null references, but then the user of your list neesd to know to create an item if it is not provided.
+It is all well and good to return `default(T)`, being zeros or null references, but then the user of your list needs to know to create an item if it is not provided.
 As an example, consider a list of open long-lived HTTP connections.

 ```c#
 var connections = LinkedList<Connection>{